Resources and Tools that I use for my Blog

 There are tonnes of plugins you could have for your website but just make sure that you only add ones that you will truly need as they can slow down your site these are ones that I use for my WordPress blog and I can highly recommend them.

-Pretty links plugin will allow you to insert you long website link, affiliate links and make them look pretty and short see my affiliate link for pretty links – yes they even have on of those
+Pretty links plugin will allow you to insert your long website link, affiliate links and make them look pretty and short see my affiliate link for pretty links.

 Smush wp – this reduces the size of any images you upload to your media library and then onto your website so it avoids again slowing things dowYoast seo – another clever plug in that will help track your seo for your blog posts Plug in for google analytics who has time to figure out how to instal analytics life is too short – I tried on my own and then gave up – best thing to do is download this nifty plug in again recommended by Pat Flynn from his build your own brand course ( did I mention it’s free )